huzidaha/next-connect-redux/README.md

 export default nextConnect((state) => state)(Counter)
 ```

-Just use `nextConnect` like `connect`.
+Just use `nextConnect` like you're using `connect`.
 It connects the page component to redux.
 In addition, it wraps page component with `react-redux`'s `<Provider />`, this will pass down the `store` to child components of the component tree.
 For safety considerations, you should wrap every page component with `nextConnect`.
 For normal components, you just need the `connect` provided by `react-redux` instead of `nextConnect`.

-### Initial Store
+### Initial store
 You can use `store.dispatch` inside `getInitialProps` to dispatch some actions for initialization purpose.

 ```javascript